 Resource for COVID-19 budget crisis planning for Fiscal Year 2021–2022 and beyond

-This is phase two of a two-phase plan to address the financial crisis.
-The first phase consisted of immediate cost saving measures including a hiring freeze and a freeze on all non-extramural-funded travel.
+This is the long-term component of a two-part plan to address the financial crisis.
+The first, short-term component consisted of immediate cost saving measures including a hiring freeze and a freeze on all non-extramural-funded travel.
 This website, which will be continually updated, serves as a campus resource to provide the latest information and data that every UH Mānoa unit is working with to inform the critical decisions that will be made.

 Economic and Institutional Context